bhargavPrak/eeg_classification/README.md

 # eeg_classification
+The supplementary material for the publication: A Novel Approach to Learning Models on EEG data Using Graph Theory features - A Comparative Study (doi:)

  This is the code dump used in studying different datasets with the help of 4 different classification models:
  - Logistic Regression
  - Random Forest Classifier